Remnants of Lee pose flooding threat across east

 The rain caused flooded roadways, stalled cars and the backup of sewage pipes in areas including Knoxville, she said.

-The good news was that creeks were beginning to level off and didn't look like they would leave their banks, said Amy Maxwell, spokeswoman for the Hamilton County Emergency Management Agency in Chattanooga.
+The good news is creeks are beginning to level off and don't look like they will leave their banks, said Amy Maxwell, spokeswoman for the Hamilton County Emergency Management Agency in Chattanooga.

 "The only thing we're having concerns with is the ground is so saturated with the water that we have received that trees are coming down and falling on homes," she said, noting that 32,000 customers were without power at noon local time.

-Crews there have collected between 40 and 60 pounds of tar balls each week since the cleanup from the April 2010 oil spill in the Gulf of Mexico was announced complete.

-"We haven't seen any signs yet of the worst-case scenario, and we're going to give (the surf) two to three days to settle down," Kennon said.

-About 108,000 power outages remained in Alabama on Tuesday evening, with 101,000 of them in the Birmingham metro area, according to the Alabama Power utility company.
+About 163,000 power outages remained in Alabama early on Tuesday, with 147,000 of them in the Birmingham metro area, Alabama Power spokesman Ike Pigott told Reuters.

 The outages resulted from a mix of Tropical Storm Lee and a cold front from the north, Pigott said.